 The difference between a fare that’s upgradable and one that isn’t is regularly several hundred dollars.
-Add in the miles you’ll pay for the upgrade – and with some airlines, a cash copay – and it can be tough to work out a good deal.
+Add in the miles you’ll pay for the upgrade – and with some airlines, a cash copay or hefty surcharges – and it can be tough to work out a good deal.
 This is true even with airlines that aren’t so stingy with upgrades.

-The Premium Economy Roadblock to Upgrade with Miles
+The Premium Economy Roadblock

-Most airlines’ policies are clear – you can only upgrade one cabin at a time.
+Most airlines’ policies are clear: You can only upgrade one cabin at a time – or you'll have to pay even more to upgrade not just one but two cabins.
 So while you could once upgrade from economy straight to business class, these days you generally bump into premium economy.

 And of course, you could buy a full-fare premium economy ticket with the hopes of upgrading into business class.
 If the route you’re flying doesn’t have premium economy seats, you may still be able to do a straight-shot upgrade to business class from economy.

-While it might seem straightforward to use miles to upgrade your cheap cash fare, beware that it’s not always possible.
-And when it is, only you can decide whether it’s worth the miles.
+While it might seem straightforward to use miles (or even some extra cash) to upgrade your cheap cash fare, it’s not always possible.
+And even when it is, only you can decide whether it’s worth the miles.

-Crunch some numbers beforehand and figure out whether you’d be better off booking the flight with miles up front.
-In most situations, you are better off using your miles to book into a premium cabin from the get-go.
+Crunch some numbers beforehand and figure out whether you’d be better off booking the flight with miles upfront.
+In most situations, you'd be better off using your miles to book into a premium cabin from the get-go.